Thomas More University: History

 Campus buildings of Villa Madonna College include St. Joseph's Hall, St. Thomas More Hall, Cabrini Hall, St. Pius Hall, Talbott Hall, Cafeteria Annex, Columbus Hall (library), St. Jude Hall, Aquinas Hall, Bernard Hall, and St. Luke Hall (art department).

 In 1964, the school's chancellor, Bishop Richard Henry Ackerman, announced a building program.
 A growing co-educational institution, an expanding campus and the opportunity to serve a wider area made the move the natural choice.
 In 1968, the college was moved from downtown Covington to what is now Crestview Hills.
 In this same year, Ackerman announced that Villa Madonna College would be renamed "Thomas More College".
-The same year another Thomas More College opened – a woman's college of Jesuit Fordham University in New York which later merged with Fordham College as a co-educational college and dropped the Thomas More name.
 Although the college was opened in January 1968, dedication ceremonies were held on September 28 with President Lyndon B. Johnson in attendance.
 The college serves 2,000 full- and part-time students.
+The same year another Thomas More College opened – a woman's college of Jesuit Fordham University in New York which later merged with Fordham College as a co-educational college and dropped the Thomas More name.
 Although primarily from Greater Cincinnati and Northern Kentucky, students from roughly 20 states and several countries attend Thomas More.

 Kentucky's Council on Postsecondary Education formally granted Thomas More university status in July 2018.
 On October 1, 2018, Thomas More College was officially renamed to Thomas More University and assumed university status, with full implementation of the name change taking place during the 2018–19 academic year.
 Thomas More also began transitioning to a new organizational structure of three colleges: